SigmaHQ/sigma-specification/Taxonomy_specification.md

 * `category: proxy`
   * Field Name according to [W3C Extended Log File Format](https://www.w3.org/TR/WD-logfile.html).
 Additional W3 examples can be found from [Microsoft](https://docs.microsoft.com/en-us/windows/win32/http/w3c-logging).
   * Field names:
-    * c-uri: URL requested by client
+    * `c-uri`: URL requested by client
-    * c-uri-extension: Extension of the URL.
+    * `c-uri-extension`: Extension of the URL.
 Commonly is the requested extension of a file name
-    * c-uri-query: Path component of requested URL
+    * `c-uri-query`: Path component of requested URL
-    * c-uri-stem: Stem of the requested URL
+    * `c-uri-stem`: Stem of the requested URL
-    * c-useragent: the clients user agent.
+    * `c-useragent`: the clients user agent.
-    * cs-bytes: Number of bytes sent from the server
+    * `cs-bytes`: Number of bytes sent from the server
-    * cs-cookie: Cookie headers sent from client to server.
+    * `cs-cookie`: Cookie headers sent from client to server.
-    * cs-host: Host header send from client to server
+    * `cs-host`: Host header send from client to server
-    * cs-method: HTTP request method
+    * `cs-method`: HTTP request method
-    * r-dns: The Domain requested.
+    * `r-dns`: The Domain requested.
 Additionally is referred to as the Host header or URL Domain.
 Recommend to use `cs-host` instead of this field
-    * cs-referrer: The referring link or site
+    * `cs-referrer`: The referring link or site
-    * cs-version: The HTTP protocol version that the client used
+    * `cs-version`: The HTTP protocol version that the client used
-    * sc-bytes: Number of bytes sent from the client
+    * `sc-bytes`: Number of bytes sent from the client
-    * sc-status: The HTTP status code
+    * `sc-status`: The HTTP status code
-    * src_ip: The IP address of the client that made the request
+    * `src_ip`: The IP address of the client that made the request
-    * dst_ip: The IP address of the server
+    * `dst_ip`: The IP address of the server
 * `category: firewall`
   * Field Names:
     * `src_ip`, `src_port`, `dst_ip`, `dst_port`, `username`